trawat87/book/chapters/in/AmazonElasticBeanstalk.md

 ### Step 2: Click on Create New Application

-On the Beanstlak home page, one can either click on the "Create New Application" button at the top right corner or click on the "Get Started" button in the screen center.
+On the Beanstlak home page, one can either click on the `Create New Application` button at the top right corner or click on the `Get Started` button in the screen center.
 (see @fig:aws-beanstalk-home)

 ![AWS Beanstalk](images/elastic_beanstalk-2.png){#fig:aws-beanstalk-home}